vk-cs/terraform-provider-vkcs/docs/resources/vkcs_lb_member.md

 * `name` - (Optional) Human-readable name for the member.

-* `region` - (Optional) The region in which to obtain the V2 Networking client.
+* `region` - (Optional) The region in which to obtain the Loadbalancer client.
-	A Networking client is needed to create a member.
 	If omitted, the `region` argument of the provider is used.
 Changing this creates a new member.

 * `subnet_id` - (Optional) The subnet in which to access the member.
 Changing this creates a new member.